DiRaltvein/memory-corruption-examples/README.md

   - analyzed was not header file itself but rather one of the examples (samples/file_open_sample.c) that directly called vulnerable function.
 Only error notifications from tinydir.h file were taken into account when composing the table
 - 5\*
   - I know the line where vulnerability happens but because it happens at the end of a complex logic it is hard to reproduce the error.
+- 6\*
+  - Function strided_copy was tested in isolation mainly because header files can not be directly analyzed by some static code analyzers